There are half a million hand and wrist injuries annually in workplaces across Canada according to the Government of Canada.

 Between the cost of an injury and the cost of gloves and sleeves, you’re spending way too much money!

-The very first thing you need to do to eliminate hand injuries is use the Hierarchy of Controls.
-The 5 controls, ordered from most-to-least critical for safety, are:
+You need to use the Hierarchy of Controls to eliminate hand injuries.
+The five controls, ordered from most-to-least critical for safety, are:

 - Engineering Controls